 Configure the OSPF protocol on an IPv6 interface to support dynamic routing on the interface.
-Perform this procedure to create an OSPF interface on a brouter port or tunnel.
+Perform this procedure to create an OSPF interface on a brouter port.

-If you want to modify existing OSPFv3 interfaces, see Modifying an OSPF interface on page 132.
-To configure OSPFv3 on an IPv6 VLAN, see Creating an OSPF VLAN interface on page 125.
+If you want to modify existing OSPFv3 interfaces, see Modifying an OSPF interface on page 124.
+To configure OSPFv3 on an IPv6 VLAN, see Creating an OSPF VLAN interface on page 116.

-· The IPv6 interface must exist.
+• The IPv6 interface must exist.

-- 1. Configure OSPF on an IPv6 port:
+Configure OSPF on an IPv6 port:

 - a.
 In the Device Physical view, select a port.

 - b.
 In the navigation tree, expand the following folders: Configuration > Edit > Port.

 - c.
 Click IPv6.

 - d.
 Click the IPv6 OSPF Interface tab.

 - e.
 Click Insert.

 - f.
 Select the area ID.

 - g.
 Select enabled.

 - h.
-Click Insert.

-- 2. Configure OSPF on an IPv6 tunnel:

-- a.
-In the navigation tree, expand the following folders: Configuration > IPv6.

-- b.
-Click Tunnel.

-- c.
-Click the Tunnel Config tab.

-- d.
-Select a configured tunnel.

-- e.
-Click IPv6 OSPF.

-- f.
-Click Insert.

-- g.
-Select the area ID.

-- h.
-Select enabled.

-- i.
 Click Insert.